Last updated on November 19, 2025

 Go-Shintai of Life's Origin

 My heart raced when I saw Go-Shintai of Life's Origin previewed.
-I built a shrine deck while I was housebound during the height of the pandemic without any foresight that we’d get more in the future, let alone a legitimate shrine commander.
+I had already built a shrine deck without any foresight that we’d get more in the future, let alone a legitimate shrine commander.
 My commander of choice was Golos, Tireless Pilgrim and then I switched it to Sisay, Weatherlight Captain when Golos got banned.

 The Best Shrine Payoffs

-There’s a good chance you’ve never seen Honor-Worn Shaku before unless you’re a big Kamigawa fan or you’ve already done your own research into this deck.
-This is another sweet mana engine, effectively allowing you to tap all your shrines for a colorless mana each.
+Sanctum Weaver is the most powerful mana engine a shrine deck has access to, as it is with most enchantment decks.
+There’s a good chance you’ve never seen Honor-Worn Shaku before unless you’re a big Kamigawa fan or you’ve already done your own research into this strategy.
+This is another sweet mana engine, effectively allowing you to tap all your shrines for colorless mana.

-Tutor effects are the bread and butter of many Commander decks, and since everything you want to find is an enchantment, these simple ones on Idyllic Tutor and Plea for Guidance are perfect.
-They also encourage you to prioritize enchantments in your removal slots to give you more outs to search for, which is a nice deckbuilding requirement.
+Enchantment tutors are the bread and butter of a shrine deck, and since everything you want to find is an enchantment, Idyllic Tutor and Enlightened Tutor are perfect.
+They also encourage you to prioritize enchantments in your removal slots to give you more outs to search for, which is a nice deckbuilding level-up.

 Sterling Grove